 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—keeping your job site compliant.
-Pure asphalt tear-offs, however, run on our standard roofing lineup to keep costs managed.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—instead of the standard roofing line.
+This keeps the material sorted correctly for the facility, ensuring your project runs smoothly.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition